We-Jay/TinyHeliShow/README.md

 ## Tips
 - **For accuracy** - Point the Tiny-Heli away from you and draw the shapes relatively quickly, and not too large.
-- **For better mental visualization** - Adjust the orientation and zoom of the play area in the game to get the best view for you. </p>
+- **For better mental visualization** - Adjust the orientation and zoom of the play area in the game to get the best view of the 3D rings for you. </p>

 ## Experiment description
  *TinyHeliShow* project is built with: